-CAANZ has over 130,000 members globally, with the majority based in Australasia.
-Of those, NZICA had approximately 26,500 members, with 16 registered firms and 134 licensed auditors, as at 30 June 2022.
+CAANZ has over 136,000 members globally, with the majority based in Australasia.
+Of those, NZICA had approximately 26,600 members, with 17 registered firms and 134 licensed auditors, as at 30 June 2023.
 CAANZ has a number of offices across New Zealand.

-NZICA was granted accreditation by virtue of section 50 of the Act.
+NZICA was granted accreditation in accordance with section 50 of the Act.

 As an accredited body, NZICA is required by the Act to have adequate and effective systems, policies and procedures in place to perform its regulatory functions.
-In addition, the FMA further prescribed minimum standards for accredited bodies in relation to governance and organisational structures, internal compliance procedures, policies and audit regulatory systems.
+In addition, the FMA has prescribed minimum standards for accredited bodies in relation to governance and organisational structures, internal compliance procedures, policies and audit regulatory systems.

-In relation to this review, audit regulatory systems include:
+In relation to this review, audit regulatory systems1 include:

-- Membership, licensing and registration - Monitoring and general oversight - Promoting and monitoring the competence of members - Complaints, enquiries, investigations and discipline
+- Membership, licensing and registration - Monitoring and general oversight - Promoting and monitoring the competence of members - · Complaints, enquiries, investigations and discipline